VeronikaRuliskova/help/docs/scheduling-campaign.md

 4. Select a time zone according to which is the previous step directed

 ## Where can I see my scheduled campaign?
-To have an overview over your scheduled campaigns (#16):
+To have an overview of your scheduled campaigns:
 1. Click on SMS in the menu
 2. Click on Scheduled
 3. Now you see all your scheduled campaigns